PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 18:12:33
+Last updated: 2024-04-02 18:13:07
-Random Quote: Time changes everything except something within us which is always surprised by change. - Thomas Hardy
+Random Quote: I have always thought the actions of men the best interpreters of their thoughts. - John Locke